chiarab3/chiarab3/README.md

 - 👋 Hi, I’m Chiara
 - 👀 I’m interested in reading books, travelling and Japan culture
 - 🤿 Passionate scuba diver
+- ✨ Web3 & DeSci enthusiast
 - 💻 Bioinformatician, currently in Berlin
 - 📫 How to reach me: chiarabasaglia@yahoo.it